 It is therefore understandable that parents would have a negative expectation of how their children are looked after, even before they themselves become involved with the education process.
 Schools often appear intimidating and hostile places to parents who are thus reluctant to get involved in their children’s education.
 This is frequently taken to mean that Ju/’hoan parents do not care about their children’s education, which is not the case.

 Ju/’hoan elders and parents believe that the current system fails their children by not addressing the needs of both the learners and the parents.
-The historic under-investment in lower primary schools needs to be re-addressed in accordance with the specific needs of the Ju/’hoan community.
+The project aims to re-address the historic under-investment in lower primary schools in accordance with the specific needs of the Ju/’hoan community.